resthub/resthub.github.io/docs/spring/web-server.md

 ```

-Usage for the JsonView is activated on a per controller method or class basis with the
+Usage for the `@JsonView` is activated on a per controller method or class basis with the
 `@ResponseView` annotation like bellow :

 ```java